-Among the many idioms and proverbs the Japanese have in their extensive language, my favorite brand is the Yojijukugo (the “four character idiomatic phrase”), which is composed of 4 kanji characters whose overall meaning cannot be inferred from the individual characters’ meanings.
-As an added bonus, dropping any one of these casually into conversation will make you sound like a sage mystic, wise and mysterious.
+Among the many idioms, quotes, and expressions the Japanese have in their extensive language, my favorite brand is the Yojijukugo (the “four-character idiomatic phrase”), which is composed of 4 kanji characters whose overall meaning cannot be inferred from the individual characters’ meanings.
+As an added bonus, dropping any one of these casually into a conversation will make you sound like a sage mystic, wise, and mysterious.

-Here are 30 Japanese idioms we should really start using in English (starting with the Yojijukugo):
+Here are 30 Japanese quotes we should really start using in English (starting with the Yojijukugo):

 “One’s act, one’s profit.”

 Equivalent to “you reap what you sow,” this one rings way more timelessly as few are sowing these days.